 Some of these endeavors are major missions, whereas others are quick experiments or demonstrations.
-Most (maybe all?) of my projects are software-related because most of my processes revolve around software engineering.
+Most (maybe all?) of my projects shared here are software-related, at least for now.
 Here they are!

 In November 2012, I decided to join Chris Murphy to build a company together.
 We founded Zoomforth, and grew the company from nothing to a key component of many major companies' workflows.
 Along the way, my role has evolved from being a lone programmer hacking out an MVP to leading a small engineering team as we capitalize on improving what we recognize to be the most important parts of our product.

 I've been incredibly lucky to work with exceptionally skilled and motivated peers at Zoomforth.
 I am also thankful for the support of our investors -- including the support of 500 Startups, whose incubator program was an excellent learning experience.
 In April 2019, after six and a half years of work, I left Zoomforth to join PlanGrid and explore new challenges.
 I am proud that Zoomforth continues to grow in my absence.

 I built imgist as a side project early in my career mainly to improve my programming skills.
 It uses Python on the backend, and at the time I built it I was fairly new to Python.